karthikeyan-ramasubramanian/tech-magazine/wp-content/plugins/popup-maker/readme.txt

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.18.1 - 03/08/23 =

+* Improvement: Add nonce to asset cache purging for admins.
+* Fix: PHP 8.2 Deprecated notices.
+* Fix: Bug in asset caching causing assets to falsly determine they couldn't be writtien.
+* Fix: Add backcompat fix for WP >5.3 `wp_date` errors.

+= v1.18.0 - 02/10/2023 =

+* Accessibility: Use newer WCAG `aria-modal` attributes and remove `aria-hidden` methods.
+* Improvement: Font Awesome 6 support for close button text.
+* Improvement: Add currently loaded popup count to Admin toolbar if enabled.
+* Improvement: Debug logging now auto truncates, and limits to 1 write per page load.
+* Tweak: Remove extra slash `/` from some asset paths.
+* Fix: Removes html from displaying in popup in place of privacy policy link.
+* Fix: Resolve issues with upgrade process button not always starting when clicked.
+* Fix: Extra escaping was causing some code to HTML to not render in dashboard notices.
+* Fix: Bug causing disabled name field to be shown in sub forms.
+* Fix: HTML entities in some trigger option fields were not being rendered properly.
+* Security: Obfuscate debug log file location using hash in file.
+* Security: Only allow users with permission to edit popup to toggle it on/off.
+* Security: Add nonce to object search API requests
+* Developer: New `pum_cookie_domain` filter.
+* Developer: Lots of PHPCS notices cleaned up, more to come.

+= v1.17.1 - 12/04/2022 =

+* Improvement: Update EDD Updater to latest for extension update handling.
+* Improvement: Add handler for properly renaming extension folder names during update without manual reactivation by user.
+* Tweak: Set proper default tab on Tools page.
+* Tweak: Removed deprecated Scheduled Actions tab.
+* Fix: Rendering issue with review request.
+* Fix: ATC Cookie condition was preventing popup from loading.

+= v1.17.0 - 11/24/2022 =

+* Improvement: Added contextual notification system to be able to notify site admins about important information including security notices, beta tests, extension sales & more without requiring a plugin update.
+* Improvement: Render analytic reset times in server properly rather than UTC.
+* Tweak: Remove all reference to `select2` without the prefixed `pumselect2` to prevent confusion and further isolate our dependencies from 3rd party interference.

+= v1.16.14 - 11/08/2022 =

+* Version bump do to release issue.

+= v1.16.13 - 11/08/2022 =

+* Improvement: Removed some complex functionalities that were no longer needed but causing intermittent issues.
+* Improvement: Replace wp_remote_post with wp_remote_get for extension API calls to allow caching.
+* Improvement: Fixed low quality images on welcome screen.

+= v1.16.12 - 10/26/2022 =

+* Improvement: Optimize dashboard support page to load much quicker.

+= v1.16.11 - 10/25/2022 =

+* Security: Cleaned up mustache js templates usage of unescaped output.
+* Fix: Bug in `popup_trigger` & `popup_close` shortcode's when using `tag="button"`.

+= v1.16.10 - 10/18/2022 =

+* Improvement: Added nonce to previews.
+* Improvement: Standardizing coding standards, convert to short arrays.
+* Improvement: First phase of a large clean up of older code.
+* Fix: Recent improvements to conditions handling caused some issues in some cases.
+* Fix: Bug caused by security patch in v1.16.9 which caused shortcodes to render content strangely.

+= v1.16.9 - 09/23/2022 =

+* Security: Patched XSS vulnerability allowing contributors to run unfiltered JavaScript.

+= v1.16.8 - 09/12/2022 =

+* Fix: Error on widgets screen when using the new `Block` based widget editor due to an old script being loaded.
+* Fix: Previews were not working when popup was in draft status, or when not enabled.
+Now they always work.
+* Fix: Error caused by non unicode characters when Debug Mode was enabled.

 = v1.16.7 - 04/05/2022 =

 * Note: Bumped 2 versions as v1.16.6 may not have fully fixed it fully.